 We’ve come a long way since the dating and sex apps of yesteryear.
-Prioritizing single people and their quest for love (or at least some form of love), apps like Hinge and Tinder mostly gloss over the needs of couples, especially interested in fortifying their bond to one another.
-These days, there are numerous sex apps for couples on the app store that are worth while, from those that seek to increase intimacy and closeness to those that help you get a bit freaky.
-Whether you’re a new couple, long term partners, or have been married for decades, these apps are made to strengthen your intimate and emotional relationship while providing some much-needed spice.
+Prioritizing single people and their quest for love (or at least some form of love), apps like Hinge and Tinder mostly gloss over the needs of couples.
+These days, there are numerous sex apps for couples on the app store that are worthwhile, from those that seek to increase intimacy and closeness to those that help you get a bit freaky.
+Whether you’re a new couple, long-term partners, or have been married for decades, these apps are made to strengthen your intimate and emotional relationship while providing some much-needed variety.
 Here are the sex apps to seek out.

 For Couples Wanting a Deeper Bond: Pillow

 Featuring 35 mindful and erotic audio practices created by industry experts, Pillow helps couples looking to re-ignite that longed after spark by focusing on quality time together.
 So, what exactly does Pillow define “quality?”
 One audio practice entitled “The Art of Noticing” guides couples into observing without judgement, while the aptly-titled “15 Kisses” suggests 15 kisses of varying speed and location to spice things up.
 With exercises designed to build a stronger physical and emotional connection, Pillow gives couples the time and space to strengthen their bond and appreciate each other on a deeper level.

 For Adventurous Couples: Kindu